nginxinc/kubernetes-ingress/examples/custom-resources/jwks/README.md

 # JWKS

-In this example we deploy a web application, configure load balancing for it via a VirtualServer, and apply a JWT policy.
+In this example we deploy a web application, configure load balancing with a VirtualServer, and apply a JWT policy.
-Instead of using a local secret to verify the client request like we do in our [jwt](https://github.com/nginxinc/kubernetes-ingress/tree/main/examples/custom-resources/jwt) example, we will define an external Identity Provider (IdP) using the `JwksURI` field.
+Instead of using a local secret to verify the client request such as in the [jwt](https://github.com/nginxinc/kubernetes-ingress/tree/main/examples/custom-resources/jwt) example, we will define an external Identity Provider (IdP) using the `JwksURI` field.

 We will be using a deployment of [KeyCloak](https://www.keycloak.org/) to work as our IdP in this example.